 Teaching has evolved over the years, and the face of education is constantly changing.
 It’s no more about simply introducing theories and topics to students, and has become more about what develops the students’ skills, both personally and professionally.
 So what should flipped classroom examples do?

 In order to do that, traditional teaching methods have to take a step back and interactive classroom activities take centre stage.
 Step forward flipped classrooms!

 Lately, this is a concept that has been gaining traction among educators.
 What’s so unique about this learning approach that it’s turning every educator’s world upside down?
-Let’s dive into what flipped classrooms are all about, see some flipped classroom examples and explore flipped classroom strategies that you can implement.
+Let’s dive into what flipped classrooms are all about, see some flipped classroom examples and explore flipped classroom examples and strategies that you can implement.